 Many eBay sellers are already familiar with the use of platforms like Facebook or YouTube for marketing purposes.
 With its emphasis on visual images, Pinterest offers unique opportunities for socially-minded eBay sellers to reach potential buyers.

-If you're really going to leverage Pinterest to its maximum capabilities, it's crucial that you have good photos that show what you're selling (or what you've sold) as attractively as possible.
+- Have Great Photos: If you're going to leverage Pinterest to its maximum capabilities, it's crucial that you have good photos that show what you're selling (or what you've sold) as attractively as possible.
 It doesn't mean you have to spend money on professional photos, but make sure the ones you use are all well-lit and show the item you're selling from the best possible angle(s).
 For photo and page layout inspiration, consider following eBay's Pinterest page.

 If you have items that have sold or auctioned that you plan to restock, it's a good idea to create a separate board for "sold" items as well.
 Be sure you differentiate between items that are still available and those that aren't, to avoid confusion among potential customers.